 Click here to see a video interview Fran did about her long-career in TV.

 Former Prop Master Mary Cares poses with some of "Days" most famous props, the Horton Christmas Tree ornaments.

 Prop Assistant Pamela Masters gets ready to put some "alcohol" into a bottle.

-Assistants to the Producers: Lois Winslow, Kathy Edwards, Charles Shrewsbury and Camille Benton.
+Assistants to the Producers: Lois Winslow, Kathy Edwards and Charles Shrewsbury.

 The team that pays the bills!
 Production finance members Cynthia Aamoth and Terri Lynn Doubet above,

 with Production Manager Jeff Voorhees and Paula Quasarano hard at work at their desks.

 Writers' Assistant Tyler Topits, Publicist Juliette Harris, Casting Director Marnie Saitta and Casting Associate Bob Lambert.